nocturnalbeast/dotfiles/README.md

   * [San Francisco Pro Display](https://github.com/sahibjotsaggu/San-Francisco-Pro-Fonts) - Apple's default system UI font for their platforms.
   * [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) - A collection of developer targeted fonts, patched with lots of glyphs/icons.
   * [fontconfig](https://gitlab.freedesktop.org/fontconfig/fontconfig) - Font configuration that dictates hinting and antialiasing options for font rendering.
-  * colorscheme - Slightly modified version of an old colorscheme I found [here](http://dotshare.it/dots/160/).
+  * colorscheme - Based on the visibone color scheme from [here](http://dotshare.it/dots/27/).
   * [Tela-grey](https://github.com/vinceliuice/Tela-icon-theme) - A modern icon set that fits well with my theme.
   * [Super Flat Remix](https://github.com/daniruiz/flat-remix-gtk) - A modern dark theme for the GTK applications that I use.
   * wallpapers - Some monochrome ones that I found from [WallHaven](https://alpha.wallhaven.cc).
 Links are given below.